mikeMelillo/appliedXeto_skyposium2024/README.md

 Feel free to use or extend this code as you see fit or reach out to me via email at mmelillo@albireoenergy.com with any questions or if you'd like to collaborate on extending this library.
 This repo in itself will remain as-is, but I'm open to the idea of a community project around speeding up the adoption of Xeto.

+**Note, this work was done with SkySpark rev 3.1.10, newer versions & updated versions of base xeto libs may cause conflicts**

 Utilizing the code in this repo
 ---